andela-eshaibu/syncano-cookbook/web/solutions/aws-node.md

 ## Testing functionality

-Now you can login to your wordpress instance and start creating your fabulous nodejs service.
+Now you can login to your nodejs instance and start creating your fabulous nodejs service.